honeytreelabs/homeautomation-plc/README.md

 ## References

 I wrote a couple of articles about the protocols mentioned in this project.
 Unfortunately, they are in German.
-But most likely, it is possible to translate theam with some available online tools:
+But most likely, it is possible to translate them with some available online tools:

 - [Feldbussysteme unter Linux konfigurieren und einsetzen](https://www.linux-magazin.de/ausgaben/2018/04/feldbusse/), Rainer Poisel, Linux Magazin 04/2018
 - [Hausautomatisierung auf Basis des MQTT-Protokolls](https://www.linux-magazin.de/ausgaben/2017/07/mqtt/,) Rainer Poisel, Linux Magazin 07/2017